 Managing Livestock During an Emergency

-Emergencies such as floods and wildfires can happen with little warning.
-Farmers and ranchers need to have a comprehensive plan in place in order to manage and move their animals, and to help cope with stress and uncertainty.
+Emergencies such as floods and wildfires can happen with little warning, and loading and transporting livestock can be a time-consuming process.
+That’s why it’s critical for livestock producers to have a comprehensive plan in place in order to manage and move their animals, and to help cope with stress and uncertainty.

 Make a Plan